bencrbcp/dietcokebuttonformom/README.md

 ## Setup

 For the time being, the setup for this involves forking the project, adding your desired forms of contact info for notifications, and hosting it on your desired webapp platform.

-I wasn't intending on making this public originally, hence the slight awkwardness of the setup process.
+Since I didn't plan on publishing this project originally, the setup process is a little awkward right now.

 Recommended steps:
 <ol>